Bisphenol B, an endocrine disruptor for humans and the environment | handles

 These effects are observed in agreement in rodents and fish and are similar or slightly more pronounced at an equivalent dose, those of bisphenol Aalready identified as an endocrine disruptor at European level.
 Bisphenol B can thus lead to severe effects for human health and can alter the stability of species in the environment.

-In addition, in the event of exposure to bisphenol B, its effects could be added to those of other bisphenols which have similar properties such as bisphenols A and S to which humans and the environment may also be exposed.
+In addition, in the event of exposure to bisphenol B, its effects might be added to those of other bisphenols which have similar properties such as bisphenols A and S to which humans and the environment may also be exposed.
 The analogy with bisphenol A, which has been much more studied, also shows that it is likely that bisphenol B can induce other effects, for example on female reproduction or metabolism, and affect a large number of environmental species.

 Prevent a regrettable substitution of bisphenol A by bisphenol B